Am I eligible to apply?

 How long does it take to hear if my application has been successful?

-We aim to let you know the outcome of your request within 21 days.
-Decisions are made on the day of the meeting; you will be informed as soon as possible via email thereafter.
-However, if your situation is urgent you can apply for a Crisis Grant, which will be assessed within one week of receiving your completed application form.
+We aim to let you know the outcome of your request within 2 weeks of the deadline date.
+Decisions are made on the day of the applications committee meeting; you will be informed as soon as possible via email thereafter.

-If my application is unsuccessful, can I receive feedback?
+If my application is unsuccessful, will you let me know why?

 How will I get paid the grant?